KarthikeyanRanasthala/react-project-template/README.md

 ## Using PropTypes

-React has some built-in typechecking abilities.
-To run typechecking on the props for a component,you can assign the special `propTypes` property.
+React has some built-in type-checking abilities.
+To run type-checking on the props for a component, you can assign the special `propTypes` property.

 ```js
 import PropTypes from "prop-types";